w3f/Grants-Program/applications/cryptex.md

 ## Project Overview :page_facing_up:

+This is an EtF (encryption-to-the-future) network based on Aura.
+This proposal adds identity based encryption (IBE) in conjunction with a modified version of Aura to enable an EtF network, wherein messages can be encrypted to a slot in the future.

+### Overview

-This proposal presents a blockchain that uses a modified Aura that seals blocks using identity based signatures (BLS).
+This proposal presents a blockchain that uses a modified Aura in which blocks are sealed .
 We then implement an encryption-to-the-future (EtF) scheme, where messages can be encrypted for arbitrary slots and epochs in the future.
 Our proposal consists of a runtime, which modifies Aura and introduces a new pallet to enable the identity based cryptosystem (IBC), a light client, and an SDK which handles synchronization with the blockchain, slot scheduling, and offchain encryption and decryption functionality.
 In essence, this presents a simplified flavor of 'timelock encryption', though sacrifices full-decentralization for ease of implementation and feasibility (for the time being).

 Being the first EtF network in the ecosystem, Cryptex introduces several new cryptographic primitives which would be useful to others as well.
 This proposal lays the foundation for a more robust system later on, using a proof of stake consensus (Sassafras) and more sophisticated cryptographic primitives for EtF, such as [McFly](http://fc23.ifca.ai/preproceedings/189.pdf) or based on [commitment witness encryption](https://eprint.iacr.org/2021/1423.pdf).
 An EtF network can enable randomness beacons, sealed-bid auctions, non-interactive secret sharing, and many other use cases.